JLEESH/TheHardTruth/README.md

 - Custom Confidence Interval
 - Custom Prediction Interval

+Note that v1.2 contains scrambler functions and may cause the application to lag at times.

 # The Truth to Mend All Truths
 This program was made to ~~end~~ provide another view point on the discussion surrounding cubing averages, namely what someone truly averages.
 Measures cubers typically use such as Mo3 (Mean of 3), Ao5 (Average of 5), Ao12 (what Ao stands for should be obvious by now), Ao50, Ao100 or even Ao1000, where the AoX, X being a certain number of solves, is computed by taking away the best and the worst solve (assuming one considers a faster solve a better one and a slower solve a worse one) in the session and deriving the mean of the remaining times after doing so, do not have a strong basis in statistics.
 In fact, different definitions exist for the higher numbers, such as taking away the fastest and the slowest 10% of the solves for longer (in terms of the number of solves) sessions.